This is an updated post

 Do your friends often come to you for advice?
-Do you get a sense of satisfaction knowing you have helped someone?
+Do you find joy in helping others?

 Do you look at tricky or challenging situations and try to figure out how to fix them?
-Are you constantly coming up with new ideas and ways to look at or tackle a problem?
-If so, you may already be a counsellor, without even realising it!
+Are you constantly coming up with new ideas and ways to tackle a problem?
+If so, you may already be a Counsellor without even realising it!

-The first rule of working as a counsellor is that no two people are the same.
+The first rule of working as a Counsellor is that no two people are the same.
 Everyone has their own unique challenges and ways of responding to difficult or stressful situations.
-Having that ability to be creative, think on your feet and come up with different tactics for someone to use in their everyday life to try and address the issues they are facing, is a great skill to have.
+Having the ability to think on your feet and find creative solutions to problems will help you come up with different tactics for people to use in their everyday lives.
+This will help put the power back in your clients’ hands when it comes to addressing and dealing with the issues they’re facing.

 As humans, we tend to only listen to half of what is being said to us.
 Most of the time, it’s only the parts we want to hear.
 This is often referred to as passive listening.